rleibbrandt/Tutorials/tutorials/hxe-gcp-getting_started_launcher/hxe-gcp_getting_started_launcer.md

 [ACCORDION-BEGIN [Step 1: ](Launch SAP HANA, express edition from the Google Cloud Platform Launcher)]

 Navigate to [Google Cloud Launcher](https://console.cloud.google.com/launcher), and search for SAP HANA, express edition.
-Click on the **"Launch on Compute Engine"** button.

 ![Launch on Compute Engine](1.jpg)

-1. Review Configuration for SAP HANA, express edition
+1. Click on the **`Launch on Compute Engine`** button.
+The next page will allow you to modify the default configuration for the Cloud Virtual Machine.